 I can’t tell you how much I love these bubble pouches:

-These are bubble wrap pouches and when shipping more expensive cards, they take the place of a team bag for me.
+These are bubble wrap pouches and I use them instead of a team bag when shipping more expensive cards.
 The card goes in a penny sleeve, top loader, and then gets blue painter’s tape, a couple of commons or top loaders on each side, and then in the bubble wrap pouch!

 If you’re shipping a graded card, then you just stick it in the bubble wrap pouch, seal it, then put it inside a bubble mailer.
 (Here are the ones I use)